 The Average Wedding Cost In America

-Here is the average overall wedding cost according to The Knot’s 2017 Real Wedding Study.
+Here is the average overall wedding cost according to a wedding study by The Knot.
 Due to inflation, the figures are higher today.

 The main thing missing from my budget is the engagement ring, which was about $6,800.
 If the average cost of a wedding normally includes the engagement ring, then our wedding was closer to $9,500.
 Then again, I included the cost of our flights, which The Knot’s study did not.